 About

-Prior to joining the University of Liverpool Management School as an Associate Professor of Finance, I held academic positions at Cardiff Business School, University of Birmingham Business School, Lancaster University Management School and Humboldt University of Berlin.
-I hold a PhD degree in Finance from Lancaster University.
-I am also a Visiting Researcher at the Department of Accounting & Finance at the University of Lancaster Management School, a Fellow of the Higher Education Academy, a member of the American Finance Association (AFA), European Finance Association (EFA) and Financial Management Association (FMA), and hold a CFA (Chartered Financial Analyst) charter.
+Prior to joining the University of Liverpool Management School as an Associate Professor of Finance, I held academic appointments at Cardiff Business School, Birmingham Business School, Lancaster University Management School, and Humboldt University of Berlin.
+I received my PhD in Finance from Lancaster University.
+I am also a Visiting Researcher at Lancaster University Management School, a Fellow of the Higher Education Academy, a member of the American Finance Association (AFA), the European Finance Association (EFA), and the Financial Management Association (FMA), and hold both the CFA (Chartered Financial Analyst) charter and the CFA Certificate in Climate Risk, Valuation & Investing.

-Among others, I have published in journals such as the Review of Finance, the Journal of Financial and Quantitative Analysis, the Journal of Corporate Finance.
+My work has been published in leading international journals, including the Review of Finance, the Journal of Financial and Quantitative Analysis, and the Journal of Corporate Finance.